aghaeifar/SpinWalk/README.md

 ### Outputs

-The simulator stores the magnetization at echo time(s) as M1 and the optional spatial positions as XYZ1.
-The paths for both M1 and XYZ1 can be specified in the configuration file.
+The simulator generates three outputs for each fieldmap input: 1) the magnetization of spins at echo time(s), 2) the tissue or object type where spins are located at the time of the echo, and 3) the spatial positions for either the entire random walk or just the final position.
+The paths to save outputs can be specified in the configuration file.
 These data are saved in a binary file using the following layout:

 ![](./doc/img/M1XYZ1_memory_layout.png)